 Now that you have added your guest author as a new user, fill in additional information in the user settings about the author.

-- Go to Users in the left sidebar.
+- Go to Users in the admin menu on the left.

 - Click the Edit button next to the user you want to update.